 Now that we’re a legal entity throughout Peru, there’s nothing left to do but help people…right?
 Well…it’s not that simple.
 Technically before we can consider sponsoring a project we need to receive a formal proposal, similar to the one we were given by the director of the Jorge Chàvez Dartnell School in Monte Hermoso.

+At the conclusion of a project we are required to receive for our records an official document from the organization we have helped acknowledging our assistance.
+This example document is signed by all three school directors at the school in Collique Alto and recognizes the school supplies recently given to students.
 As we become better known in the area there is no shortage of proposals coming to us.
 In fact this morning Maribel and I were invited to visit a school to learn about several projects they would like to implement.
 We need to discuss this situation with all of our board members, but Maribel and I are inclined to pass on this one.
 Perhaps in a future entry we’ll discuss the school and why we don’t feel it is a fit for us.

 Tom